The Law of Compensation: You Get What You Give

 How to use the Law of Compensation to your advantage?

 To use the law of compensation to your advantage, start by embracing the idea that you are directly responsible for the experiences and outcomes in your life.
-By understanding the law of cause and effect and the energy you put into your thoughts, actions, and words, you can consciously create a more positive and fulfilling life.

 • Go the extra mile: Go above and beyond and exceed expectations in your work, relationships, and personal growth.
 By giving more to the world, you will get in return and increase your compensation.